tevang/tutorials/Electrostatic_Potential_Globular_Protein/README.md

 this will create a density file with the electrostatic potential named '3K5C-BACE.pH4.5.pqr.dx'

-To view the EP on the protein surface load the receptor pqr file `3K5C-BACE.pH4.5.pqr` on [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/) and display the surface by **Actions->Show->Surface**.
+To view the EP on the protein surface load the receptor pqr file `3K5C-BACE.pH4.5.pqr` on [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/) and display the surface by **Actions->Surface->Show**.
 If that fails try to adjust the vdw raddi by:
 ```
 vdwdefine +.05
 ```